It’s one of the most famous paintings by one of the greatest Renaissance masters in history.

-Even though the work was ost probably created while Raphael was still a pupil of Pietro Perugino and was seriously influenced by his teacher, he already set the tone for the rest of his career in this painting.
+Even though the work was most probably created while Raphael was still a pupil of Pietro Perugino and was seriously influenced by his teacher, he already set the tone for the rest of his career in this painting.

-While the composition of Perugino’s style can clearly be seen in this painting, Raphael’s teacher didn’t use the dramatic elements which would define Raphael’s works.
+While the composition of Perugino’s style can be seen in this painting, Raphael’s teacher didn’t use the dramatic elements which would define Raphael’s works.

 5. The snake represents Christ defeating Satan

-Jesus Christ is the main figure in the painting and the symbolism used by Raphael all refer to his resurrection.
+Jesus Christ is the main figure in the painting and the symbolism used by Raphael all refers to his resurrection.
 At the bottom of the painting, we can see a snake which is the representation of Satan as often stated in the Bible.

 We can interpret this as Satan being defeated as Jesus Christ rises to the Heavens above.

 6. The guards raising their hands is significant as well

 Around Jesus’ tomb, we can see the 4 guards who are surprised by the sudden resurrection of Christ.
 Two of them seem to defend themselves while the two at the bottom have fallen down with their hands in the air.

 The 4 hands raised by the guards also have a specific meaning and refer to Christ bringing together his people from all 4 corners of the world, as stated in Isaiah 11:12 as: